-Because scientists cannot go back in time to directly measure climatic variables, such as average temperature and precipitation, they must instead indirectly measure temperature.
-To do this, scientists rely on historical evidence of Earth's past climate.
+Because scientists cannot go back in time to directly measure climatic variables. such as average temperature and precipitation, they must indirectly instead measure temperature.
+Tο do this. scientists rely on historical evidence of Earth's past climate.

 Antarctic ice cores are a key example of such evidence for climate change.
 These ice cores are samples of polar ice obtained by means of drills that reach thousands of meters into ice sheets or high mountain glaciers.
 Viewing the ice cores is like traveling backward through time; the deeper the sample, the earlier the time period.
 Trapped within the ice are air bubbles and other biological evidence that can reveal temperature and carbon dioxide data.
 Antarctic ice cores have been collected and analyzed to indirectly estimate the temperature of the Earth over the past 400,000 years.